JasperMC/MarktplaatsScraper/README.md

 # Marktplaats Scraper
 This script scrapes Marktplaats based on a search query and notifies the user of new listings via Pushover.
-It's a bit experimental at this point.
+It works well but could use some improvements.

 # To do
 The current project to do list is as follows: